 While at first we may only see the frozen layer of sorrow, something lurks there that is beautiful.
-The beauty may be underneath, it may be to the left or right.
+The beauty may be underneath or it may be to the left or to the right.
 The beauty may be above, but it is there.
 “Open my eyes Lord, I need to see the beauty in the midst of this horrendous winter.”

 I have received permission both from Parker Palmer and from Dan Steiner to share with you their art here on my blog, art in word and art in images.
 As you read here,